skifli/gocord/README.md

 A performant self-bot Discord API wrapper for Go.
 It focuses on being powerful to use, while being easy to scale.

+> [!NOTE]\
-> **Note** gocord is currently in the alpha stages of development.
+> gocord is currently in the alpha stages of development.
 Once the module reaches a stable release the relevant documentation will be created.

 ## Features